AdobeDocs/commerce-admin.en/help/stores-purchase/currency-update.md

 1. On the _Admin_ sidebar, go to **Stores** > _Currency_ > **Currency Rates**.

-1. Click the rate you want to change and enter the new value for each currency supported.
+1. Click the rate that you want to change and enter the new value for each currency supported.

 1. When complete, click **Save Currency Rates**.